Trade Advice Document

 DO YOU HAVE ANY OTHER REMEDIES?

 Your statutory rights are automatically included in the contract you have with the trader.
 If they are not met, then the trader is in breach of contract.
-This means that you can seek one of the legal remedies described in the 'What if your statutory rights are not met' section.
+This means that you can seek one of the legal remedies described in 'What if your statutory rights are not met' above.
 However, you might decide to take a different route to seek redress.

-If you paid for a service on finance arranged by a trader or if you paid for a service using your credit card and it cost more than £100 but less than £30,000, you have rights under the Consumer Credit Act 1974.
+If you paid for a service on finance arranged by a trader, or if you paid for a service using your credit card and it cost more than £100 but less than £30,000, then you have rights under the Consumer Credit Act 1974.
 Section 75 of the Act makes the finance / card provider as responsible as the trader for a breach of contract or misrepresentation.
-This could include supplying a sub-standard service or making a false claim about a service.
+This could include supplying a substandard service or making a false claim about a service.
 You are entitled to take action against the trader, the finance / card provider or both.
 If you are unhappy with the finance / card provider's response, then you can complain to the Financial Ombudsman Service.

 HOW LONG DO YOUR RIGHTS LAST?